cpfaff/rbefdata_paper/paper/rbefdata.md

 concepts into widely used software tools like for example the R statistics environment.
-This situation can be improved by the tight integration of data management concepts into existing and widely used software and thus into the daily workflow of researchers.
-Paper proposals and data provenance as ways to promote collaborations by the discussion of ideas and, metadata to improve data preservation and information exchange as well as the integration of semantic resources to enhance data exploration and processing, only represent a few examples of concepts with the potential to improve the progress of a data intensive scientific domain like ecology.
-The `rbefdata` R package in combination with the data management platform `BEFdata` combine the strengths of the data management concepts mentioned into a single and simple usable data management package that makes use of widely accepted tools in ecology.
+This situation can be improved by the tight integration of data management concepts into existing and widely used software and thus into the daily workflow of researchers but also through concepts that help researchers gain trust in online data mangement platforms.
+Paper proposals and data provenance as a way to promote collaborations by the discussion of ideas and, metadata to improve data preservation and information exchange as well as the integration of semantic resources to enhance data exploration and processing, only represent a few examples of concepts with the potential to improve the progress of a data intensive scientific domain like ecology.
+The `rbefdata` R package together with the data management platform `BEFdata` combine the strengths of the data management concepts mentioned into a sophisticated data management software package that makes use of widely accepted tools in ecology.

 With a growing awareness on the value of data, many data management platforms have been developed to preserve all kinds of environmental and historic data.
-These provide data preservation plans for small scale projects as well as for large scale, big data producing, long term or remote sensing collaborations (cite e.g.  diversity workbench, `BEFdata`, DataONE, LifeWatch, Pangea, Bexis).
+These provide data preservation for small scale projects as well as for large scale, big data producing, long term or remote sensing collaborations (cite e.g.  diversity workbench, `BEFdata`, DataONE, LifeWatch, Pangea, Bexis).
 An ongoing trend in data preservation and accessibility is the development of integrative data platforms (cite TRY, GBIF, Pangea).
-They serve as nodes that collect data from smaller databases and enable researchers to access a wide range of relevant data, all from one place.
-All these platforms offer a solution to one of the most pressing problems in data management the loss of valuable data (Heidorn, 2008).
-Even tough these platforms improve the situation of data preservation, researchers are still reluctant to use online data platforms as they fear to give away and loose the control over their data (michener 2012).
-Here the `BEFdata` platform offers full control of uploaded data via a fine grained access system.
-Uploading data from within R via the `rbefdata` makes the data accessible to the owner only by default.
+They serve as nodes that collect data from smaller databases and enable researchers to access a wide range of relevant data all from one place.
+These platforms offer a solution to one of the most pressing problems in data management, the loss of valuable data (Heidorn, 2008).
+Even tough these platforms improve the situation in data preservation, researchers are still reluctant to use online data platforms as they fear to give away and loose the control over their data (michener 2012).
+On top of that there is even no benefit in sharing data that would motivate to put more time into a data to prepare it for preservation.
+The `BEFdata` platform offers full control over the access to uploaded data via a fine grained access system.
+Uploading data from within R via the `rbefdata` makes the data accessible to the owner only by default but the access rights can be adapted to working groups, project wide or even the public (cite Karin).

 The demand to reuse available data grows with the amount of data available (Heidorn, 2008).
-In ecology for example the reuse of data is of particular interest as the integration of data offers the potential to answer questions on a much broader temporal and spatial scale (michener, 2008).
-However a problem with the reuse of data is, that available data is often not well described.
-Metadata is necessary here as plain primary research data can be hard to understand, and even hard to decipher by the authors themselves after some time has passed.
+In ecology the reuse of data is of particular interest as the integration of data offers the potential to answer questions on a much broader temporal and spatial scale (michener, 2008).
+However a problem with the reuse of data is, that available data is rarely well described.
+Metadata is crucial here as plain primary research data can be hard to understand, and even hard to decipher by the authors themselves after some time has passed.
 For example it is hard to remember what methods have been used to collect the data of a certain column or what the abbreviations and the headers in the dataset mean.
-However metadata is still not used exhaustive as it usually always means to put more time into the collected data and to learn new tools that help to describe it (e.g morpho, dataUP).
+However metadata is still not used exhaustive as it usually means to put more time into the data with no direct benefit and to learn new tools that help to describe the data (e.g morpho, dataUP).
 Metadata gives researchers the opportunity to describe their data and others to understand raw research data even if they are not familiar with it (Fegraus 2005).
-Thus the `BEFdata` portal sticks to the EML standard and the R package provides the metadata as attributes of data frames right from within R.
+The `BEFdata` portal allows an upload of metadata as spreadsheet and exports it to the EML metadata standard.
+The R package provides the metadata of datasets as attributes of data frames right from within R.

 To find relevant data for reuse is a challenging task that is getting even more complex if more data gets available (Leinfelder et al, xxx).
-A common practice in data discovery, next to full text search in data and metadata, is tagging with keywords (Nadrowski 2013).
-However a keyword search can be very coarse as it may provide access to a set of data but misses other essential and relevant data tagged with close related or synonymous keywords (Leinfelder et al. xxx, michener 2008).
-For example a keyword search on "weight" and "leaves" will miss datasets tagged only with "dry weight", "wet weight" or "plant products" that might be associated to datasets that are of interest as well.
-The integration of semantic repositories that provide taxonomies can potentially improve the situation here.
-These repositories can embed the keywords from the search query into a hierarchical structure and so the query can be extended along known relations of the search term (Leinfelder et al.).
-Thus the `rbefdata` package enables the access to semantic repositories stored on `tematres` servers which can be used with the keyword base dataset search of the `BEFdata` portal to find relevant data.
+A common practice in data discovery, next to full text search in data and metadata, is the tagging with keywords (Nadrowski 2013).
+However a keyword search can be very coarse as the search for one specific keyword may cover the access to a set of data but misses other essential and relevant data tagged with close related or synonymous keywords (Leinfelder et al. xxx, michener 2008).
+For example a search with the keywords "weight" and "leaves" will likely miss datasets tagged with "dry weight", "wet weight" or "plant organs", that might be associated to datasets that are of interest as well.
+The integration of semantic repositories that provide taxonomies of terms can improve the situation.
+These repositories embed the keywords from the search query into a hierarchical structure and so the query can be extended along known relations (Leinfelder et al.).
+Thus the `rbefdata` package implements the access to semantic repositories stored on `tematres` servers which can be used to improve the search query.

-and offers preservation for datasets and other data products like scripts and figures that are generated while analysing data.
-We showcase the functionality of the R package and the interactions with the data management platform using an R script.
-It pulls and analyses data associated to a research idea in form of a paper proposal from the `BEFdata` instance of the BEF-China experiment.
-The analysis in the script deals with N retention along a biodiversity gradient and asks for the influence of biodiversity on the process.
-The results of the analysis have been published already and the data is open access.
-Thus the analysis shown here to introduce the R package is fully reproducible by executing the script.
-We discuss the R package and the combination of software in terms of the data life cycle and the current data management requirements in ecology as well as we given an outlook on upcoming features of `rbefdata` and `BEFdata`.

 We here introduce the `rbefdata` R package as companion to the open source data management platform `BEFdata` (Nadrowski 2013).
-The package is part of the rOpenSci (http://ropensci.org/) initiative which is a community driven project to provide the R statistics environment (R Development Core Team 2008) with a flexible access to scientific data repositories.
+The package is part of the rOpenSci (http://ropensci.org/) initiative, a community driven project to provide the R statistics environment (R Development Core Team 2008) with a flexible access to scientific data repositories.
 The R package enables access to data and metadata stored on a `BEFdata` platform, integrates semantic repositories stored on `tematres` vocabulary servers